Irish & Celtic Studies

 In REF 2014 100% of our research impact was assessed as internationally excellent or world-leading with 66% of our overall research profile judged to be in these highest categories.

-Researchers at the Institute carry out individual research across the breadth of the discipline, in particular Early and Modern Irish Literature, Celtic Philology and Linguistics, Irish and European Ethnology and Folklore, Manuscript and Textual Studies and Revivalism.
+Our researchers carry out individual research across the breadth of the discipline, in particular Early and Modern Irish Literature, Celtic Philology and Linguistics, Irish and European Ethnology and Folklore, Manuscript and Textual Studies and Revivalism.

-The Research Institute regularly hosts international conferences in Irish and Celtic Studies and our researchers sit on a wide range of national and international bodies, edit a variety of scholarly journals and direct a number of international research networks including Societas Celtologica Nordica, Societas Celto-Slavica and the International Society for Ethnology and Folklore.
+They also sit on a wide range of national and international bodies, edit a variety of scholarly journals and direct a number of international research networks including Societas Celtologica Nordica, Societas Celto-Slavica and the International Society for Ethnology and Folklore.

-- Éigse Cholm Cille which takes place on the Magee Campus in early March
+- Éigse Cholm Cille, which takes place on the Magee Campus in early March

-- Éigse Loch Lao which is held on the Belfast Campus at the beginning of October
+- Éigse Loch Lao, which is held on the Belfast Campus at the beginning of October

-The Institute is also a member of the AHRC Centre for Doctoral Training in Celtic Languages.
+We are also a member of the AHRC Centre for Doctoral Training in Celtic Languages.

 View profiles of our current research students, including AHRC studentship holders.